 Evidence will be presented in response to specific questions which may be based on stimulus material.

-Each candidate will need evidence to show a clear and accurate explanation of the theory of National Income.
+Each candidate will need evidence to show a clear and accurate explanation of the theory of National create a clear diagram of the Circular Flow of Income with labels showing injections and withdrawals and with reference to this diagram explain the operation of the circular flow describe the Injections and Withdrawals from the Circular flow

+Income.